Louis-Félix Amiel

-Louis Félix Amiel, (1802-1864) was a French portrait painter, was born at Castelnaudary (Aude).
+Louis Félix Amiel (1802-1864) was a French portrait painter.
+He was born at Castelnaudary (Aude).
 He was a pupil of Baron Gros from 1823 to 1825.
 He would study at the Beaux-Arts de Paris and specialized in portraiture.
 He participated in the Salon from 1833 until 1849.

 He is most famous for being a major contributor to the series "Portraits of Kings of France", commissioned by King Louis Philippe I from 1837 to 1838.

 He died at Joinville-le-Pont in 1864.

 Portrait of Philip II of France, now at the Palace of Versailles.